git-moss/DrivenByMoss-Documentation/OXI/OXIOne.md

 * When the last note is deactivated for editing, the note edit mode is closed.
 * Pressing a pad which does not contain a note closes the edit mode as well.
 * Pressing a pad which does contain the continuation of a note, does nothing.
+* *Only Mk2*: Keep FLOW pressed and press a note to toggle between the note play modes: Always, Fill, Not Fill.
+Fill mode is de-/activated by pressing the FLOW button.

 ### Drum 8 Sequencer Mode